 For children with a severe hearing loss, it is most important that their hearing loss is recognised before six months of age.

-- does not react to loud noises by the time she is one month old.
+- does not react to loud noises by one month old.

-- does not turn her head to a noise or voice by three months of age.
+- does not turn her head to a noise or voice by four to seven months.
 Hearing problems often cause speech difficulties.